-Wyoming has no statutorily required or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.
+Wyoming has no statutorily mandated or recommended training requirements or standards for attorneys representing youth in delinquency proceedings.

 In addition to statutes and case law, juvenile court proceedings are governed by court rules.
-These are often promulgated at the state level, but may also be passed at the local court level instead of or in addition to statewide rules.
-Wyoming’s juvenile court rules are the Rules of Procedure for Juvenile Courts.
+These are often promulgated at the state level but may also be passed at the local court level instead of or in addition to statewide rules.
+Wyoming’s juvenile court rules are provided in the Rules of Procedure for Juvenile Courts.

 Right to Counsel

 Beyond the right to counsel in juvenile court guaranteed by the Due Process Clause of the United States Constitution and In re Gault, 387 U.S. 1 (1967), states often have state constitutional or statutory provisions further expanding upon on or delineating that right.

 In Wyoming, youth in delinquency cases and children in need of supervision proceedings have the right to “counsel at every stage of the proceedings including appeal.”
 Wyo.
 Stat.
 Ann. § 14-6-222(a) (2020), Wyo.
 R. Proc.
 Juv.
 Ct.
 5. “At their first appearance before the court, the child and [their] parents, guardian, or custodian shall be advised…of their right to be represented by counsel . . . ” Wyo.
 Stat.
 Ann. § 14-6-222(a) (2020).
 Any order setting an initial hearing must include notice of the right to counsel and must direct any party requesting court-appointed counsel to file a financial affidavit with the court at least five days before the hearing or risk sanctions or liability for costs resulting from the delays.
 Wyo.
 R. Proc.
 Juv.
 Ct.
 5(c).